Cylinders in weak del Pezzo fibrations: Minimal del Pezzo surfaces of Picard rank two

-Let $k$ be a field of characteristic zero, and let $S$ be a smooth minimal del Pezzo surface of degree $d$ and $\rho (S)=2$ defined over $k$.
+Let $k$ be a field of characteristic zero, and let $S$ be a smooth minimal del Pezzo surface of degree $d$ and of Picard rank $\rho (S)=2$ defined over $k$.
 In this appendix, we give the proof, which says that $d$ is equal to $1,2,4$ or $8$.
-In other words, we show that $d$ must not be equal to $3,5,6,7$ or $9$.
+In other words, we shall show $d \not=3,5,6,7,9$.

 We can clearly see $d \not= 7,9$.
 Moreover, {\cite[Theorem 28.1]{M86}} gives the proof for the fact $d\not= 3$.
 Hence, let us prove $d \not= 5,6$: \begin{proof}[Proof of $d\not= 5,6$] By Proposition \ref{conic bdl}, $S$ is endowed with a structure of Mori conic bundle defined over $k$, say $\pi : S \to B$.
 Any $(-1)$-curve on $S_{\kc}$, which is not an irreducible component of any singular fiber of $\pi _{\kc}$, meets all singular fibers of $\pi _{\kc}$.
-Notice that $S_{\kc}$ contains exactly $(8-d)$ singular fibers of $\pi _{\kc}$, which are the union $E_1+E_2$ of $(-1)$-curves $E_1,E_2$ on $S_{\kc}$ meeting transversally at a point in such a way that $E_1$ and $E_2$ are exchanged by means of $\Gal$-action.
-On the other hand, it can be easily seen that any $(-1)$-curve on $S_{\kc}$ meets transversally exactly $(8-d)$-times of $(-1)$-curves on $S_{\kc}$ since $d \ge 5$ and there exists a birational morphism to $\bP ^2_{\kc}$ , which is a composite of $(9-d)$-times blow-up.
+Notice that $S_{\kc}$ contains exactly $(8-d)$-times of singular fibers of $\pi _{\kc}$, which are the union $E_1+E_2$ of $(-1)$-curves $E_1$ and $E_2$ on $S_{\kc}$ meeting transversely at a point in such a way that $E_1$ and $E_2$ lie in the same $\Gal$-orbit.
+On the other hand, it can be easily seen that any $(-1)$-curve on $S_{\kc}$ meets transversely exactly $(8-d)$-times of $(-1)$-curves on $S_{\kc}$ since $d \ge 5$ and there exists a birational morphism to $\bP ^2_{\kc}$, which is a composite of $(9-d)$-times blow-up.
 Thus, the union of all $(-1)$-curves on $S_{\kc}$, none of which is an irreducible component of any singular fiber of $\pi _{\kc}$, is defined over $k$ and is disjoint.
 It is a contradiction to the minimality of $S$. \end{proof}